 Ashley Hall has served as our Chief Development Officer since August 2019.
-Previously, she served as our Senior Vice President of Global Regulatory Affairs and Policy from August 2015 where she was responsible for the strategic leadership and global regulatory development of NEXLETOL® (bempedoic acid) and NEXLIZET® (bempedoic acid and ezetimibe) tablets.
+Previously, she served as our Senior Vice President of Global Regulatory Affairs and Policy from January 2018 and our Vice President of Global Regulatory Affairs and Policy from August 2015 where she was responsible for the strategic leadership and global regulatory development of NEXLETOL[®] (bempedoic acid) and NEXLIZET[®] (bempedoic acid and ezetimibe) tablets.
 Prior to joining Esperion, Ms. Hall was Global Regulatory Lead for Cardiovascular at Amgen and oversaw the regulatory strategy and global filings for the REPATHATM program, leading to the world's first approval of a PCSK9 inhibitor for cholesterol lowering, from 2010 to 2015.
 Previously, Ms. Hall served as the Vice President of Regulatory Affairs at Micromet, which was acquired by Amgen, the Vice President of Regulatory and Clinical Affairs at RevoGenex, and the Director of World Wide Regulatory Affairs with the oncology team at MedImmune (AstraZeneca).
 Ms. Hall also held various roles of increasing responsibility in global regulatory affairs at Abraxis BioScience, La Jolla Pharmaceutical Company and Amgen.
 Ms. Hall earned a Juris Doctorate at the University of San Diego School of Law and a Bachelor of Science in Biochemistry and Cell Biology at the University of California San Diego.